nyonson/raiju/README.md

 Environment variables have a `RAIJU_` prefix appended to the flag name.
 For example, the global `host` flag can be set with the `RAIJU_HOST` environment variable.

-To use a configuration file, a path must be provided with the `-config` global flag.
-The configuration file format is a flag per line, space delimited.
+A configuration file can be provided with the `-config` flag or the default location (for Linux this is `~/.config/raiju/config`) can be used.
+The configuration file format is a flag per line, whitespace delimited.

 ```
 host localhost:10009